Skip to Content

 Setting up a CLS

-A CLS can be either incorporated or unincorporated.
-If it has been incorporated, the CLS itself must be covered by a professional indemnity insurance policy.
-If it is unincorporated, each lawyer who is employed by or who volunteers at the CLS must hold their own individual insurance cover.
+A CLS can be either incorporated or unincorporated and the CLS itself must be covered by a professional indemnity insurance policy.

 Barristers and barristers’ clerks